HR 6.0 - Workplace Civility and Respect Policy

-Managers and supervisors are responsible for ensuring the workplace and classroom are free of disrespectful, abusive treatment, or harassment within the work area of responsibility.
+Managers and supervisors are responsible for ensuring the workplace and classroom are free of disrespectful behavior, abusive treatment, and harassment within their respective work areas.

-Disrespectful and uncivil treatment, if it persists, can constitute workplace harassment or create a hostile work environment.
-Disrespect must not be confused with legitimate comment and/or advice (including relevant negative comments and feedback) from or to managers and supervisors on the work performance or work-related behavior of an individual or group.
+Disrespect must not be confused with legitimate comments and/or advice (including relevant negative comments and feedback) from or to managers and supervisors on work performance or work-related behavior of an individual or group.
 Feedback on work performance or work-related behavior differs from harassment in that feedback is intended to assist employees to improve work performance or the standard of their behavior.
-Even the most serious criticism or negative feedback should be delivered respectfully, privately, and courteously.
+However, even the most serious criticism or negative feedback should be delivered respectfully, privately, and courteously.

-College employees will not engage in behavior which embarrasses, intimidates, humiliates or offends others---or which a reasonable person would find embarrassing, offensive, or humiliating.
-Honest feedback on work performance can be communicated in a manner that maintains the dignity of the individual yet identifies serious concerns with performance or conduct.
+College employees will not engage in behavior which embarrasses, intimidates, or humiliates others–or which a reasonable person would find embarrassing, intimidating, or humiliating.
 Examples of these behaviors may include but are not limited to:

 - Screaming or yelling

 - Sarcasm with an apparent intent to humiliate